Proven Techniques for Overcoming Worry: How to Stop the Noise

 I’ve been there.

-In addition to the techniques provided in this article, speaking with a competent therapist can provide much needed guidance and support.
+In addition to the techniques provided in this article, speaking with a competent therapist can provide much-needed guidance and support.

 Scheduled Worry Time

-Scheduled worry time is an effective strategy for managing out of control, daily worry.
+Scheduled worry time is an effective strategy for managing out-of-control daily worry.

 1. Choose a Daily Scheduled Worry Time